There has been some talk over the internet lately that suggests that Keto over 40 doesn't work. Don't believe the lies. Keto is for EVERYONE.

 There are a couple of ways that carbs can sneak back into your diet.

-There can be carbs where you just don’t expect them.
+Sneaky carbs can pop up in places that you just don't expect them.

 There are 14ish net carbs in a cup of chopped onions.
 Who would have thought that?